robinelting/gevprofp/README.md

    ```

 ## Division of labor
-The division of labor for our Final Project is as follows:
+In general we all worked together via Google Meet on this project.
+This means that we worked together on certain aspects of the project and that multiple persons worked on the same aspect of the project.
+However, the following shows a more specific division of labor for our Final Project:

-* Robin Elting: Tagging movie scripts (this includes the functions tagger() and dic_tagger()), generating output file
+* Robin Elting: Tagging movie scripts (tagger() function), generating output file, aligning scripts and subtitles (script_aligner() function)
-* Mark Bellman: Preprocessing of text, extracting timestamps and subtitles, aligning subtitles.
+* Mark Bellman: Preprocessing of text (subtitle_preprocessing() function), extracting timestamps and subtitles (subtitle_preprocessing() function), aligning scripts subtitles (script_aligner() function).
-* Eva Dyadko: Creation of unit tests
+* Eva Dyadko: Creation of unit tests, aligning scripts and subtitles (script_aligner() function)
-* Pieter Jansma: Aligning subtitles
+* Pieter Jansma: Aligning scripts and subtitles (script_aligner() function), extracting timestamps and subtitles (subtitle_preprocessing() function)